 The facilitator will poll for and document consensus.
 If consensus is not reached on the plan, the facilitator/note-taker will document which plan elements (if any) there is consensus on and which there is not consensus on and will describe the full range of different perspectives where there is not consensus.
 To ensure their perspectives are also available in their own words, each entity will have the opportunity to append a letter describing their views.

+The final plan approval may also be given verbally or in writing when in-person participation is not possible:

+Approve

+Disapprove

 SECTION 7: PUBLIC COMMENTS AND PUBLIC MEETING NOTICE